verbb/formie/docs/developers/field.md

 `address1ErrorMessage` | The error message for the Address 1 sub-field.
 `address1Collapsed` | Whether the Address 1 sub-field is collapsed in the control panel.
 `address1Enabled` | Whether the Address 1 sub-field is enabled in the control panel.
+`address1Hidden` | Whether the Address 1 sub-field is hidden.
 `address2Label` | The label for the Address 2 sub-field.
 `address2Placeholder` | The placeholder for the Address 2 sub-field.
 `address2DefaultValue` | The default value for the Address 2 sub-field.